kupehtci/DOCUMENTATION/AWS/AWS - Glue.md

 Both ETL jobs are charged by DPU-hour, costing aroing 0.44 USD per hour of execution.
 (1 DPU its 4vCPUs and 16GB RAM):
 * Normally higher cost than a Lambda job execution.

+# Connectors

+AWS Glue uses **connectors** for integrating with different data storages or databases:

+## DynamoDB export connector

+Allows AWS Glue jobs to export data from a DynamoDB table directly into an Amazon S3 without impacting table's provisiones throughput.

+It uses a table's snapshot to run the Glue Job instead of connecting directly to the data table.